biojppm/rapidyaml/README.md

   into the parser's hot code and in some cases costs as much as 10% in parsing time.
 * Anchor names must not end with a terminating colon: eg `&anchor: key: val`.
+* Non-unique map keys are allowed.
+Enforcing key uniqueness in the parser or in the tree would cause log-linear parsing complexity (for root children on a mostly flat tree), and would increase code size through added structural, logical and cyclomatic complexity.
+So enforcing uniqueness in the parser would hurt users who may not care about it (they may not care either because non-uniqueness is OK for their use case, or because it is impossible to occur).
+On the other hand, any user who requires uniqueness can easily enforce it by doing a post-parse walk through the tree.
+So choosing to not enforce key uniqueness adheres to the spirit of "don't pay for what you don't use".
 * `%YAML` directives have no effect and are ignored.
 * `%TAG` directives are limited to a default maximum of 4 instances per `Tree`.
 To increase this maximum, define the preprocessor symbol